MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 ## What if I need help with setting up Microsoft Edge or Internet Explorer mode?

 We offer various support options.
 If you have Microsoft Unified Support, you can reach out to that support service for help with the transition.
-There’s also [FastTrack](https://www.microsoft.com/en-us/fasttrack/microsoft-365/microsoft-edge?rtc=1), which is available at no extra charge to customers with 150 or more paid seats of Windows 10.
+There’s also [FastTrack](https://www.microsoft.com/en-us/fasttrack/microsoft-365/microsoft-edge?rtc=1), available at no extra charge to customers with 150 or more paid seats of Windows 10.

 We also recommend our Microsoft Edge + Internet Explorer mode [Getting Started guide](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RWEHMs) and our [IE mode blog series](https://techcommunity.microsoft.com/t5/windows-10/internet-explorer-to-microsoft-edge-with-ie-mode-blog-series/m-p/2617124).